bunnypro/vue-type-electron-boilerplate/README.md

-# Vue Typescript Electron Boilerplate
+# Vue Typescript Electron Starter Kit

-This template provide a boilerplate to getting started with Electron, Vuejs, and Typescript.
+This starter kit provide a boilerplate to getting started with Electron, Vuejs, and Typescript.

-Why not vue-cli template ? because vue-cli template will be replaced with @vue/cli (vue-cli@3.x.x) which is so much easier to getting started, but electron is not supported yet.

 ## Notice !